JBGruber/LexisNexisTools/README.md

 ```
 ### Identify Highly Similar Articles (Nexis Often Delivers many of Those)
-One common problem when working with LexisNexis data is that many articles appear to be delivered twice or more times.
+One common problem when working with 'LexisNexis' data is that many articles appear to be delivered twice or more times.
 While direct duplicates can be filtered out using `articles.df <- articles.df[!duplicated(articles.df$Article), ]` this does not work for articles with incremental differences from each other.
 Hence when one comma or whitespace is different between two articles, they are normally treated as different.
 The function `lnt_similarity` thus creates a dataframe with two similarity measures for every article (if `Rel.diff.on = TRUE`): quanteda's fast `textstat_simil` and the much slower but more accurate Levenshtein distance.
 Articles are only checked for similarity when they were published on the same day, due to performance reasons.
 ```R
 duplicates.df <- lnt_similarity(texts = LNToutput@articles$Article,
                                dates = LNToutput@meta$Date,